pauldedecker/commco-lab/_posts/2021-03-26-survey-barriers-accessibility.md

 ---
 layout: post
-title: "Survey on Barriers and Accessibility"
+title: "Accessibility Survey"
-categories: research
+categories: Research, Survey
 ---

 You are invited to complete a survey about Access to Services for People Who Stutter in Newfoundland and Labrador.
 This survey is part of The Newfoundland and Labrador Stuttering Association Solidarity Project, which is a cross-sector collaborative of people who stutter (PWS), members of provincial government, public-school teachers, early childhood educators, speech-language pathologists (S-LP), academics, university students, mental health professionals, disability advocates, and members of the Newfoundland and Labrador Stuttering Association (NLSA).
 We are all brought together around a common goal to address the current needs of people who stutter in Newfoundland and Labrador.
 Please read the following before continuing.